-The curriculum, including curricula for face-to-face, blended, or distance learning, must use materials and methodologies appropriate for teaching language and other skills to students of different backgrounds, abilities, ages, learning styles, and goals and who have different communicative needs and levels of achievement or proficiency.
-Course goals and course objectives must guide choices of instructional and resource materials that are clearly related to instructional activities and assignments, readily available to students and faculty, and supportive of methodologies and course objectives.
+The curriculum, including curriculum for distance education, uses materials and methodologies appropriate for teaching language and other skills to students of different backgrounds, abilities, ages, learning styles, and goals and who have different communicative needs and levels of achievement or proficiency.

+Course goals and course objectives must guide choices of instructional and resource materials.
+Instructional materials must be clearly related to instructional activities and assignments, readily available to students and faculty, and supportive of methodologies and course objectives.